TimmaLabs/NetsExample/docs/deployment-checklist.md

 If the customer consists of multiple proprietorships, Nets will need to enable a so-called **Multi-banking support** on the payment terminal.
 Contact Nets about this and they'll provide us the respective IDs (`OperID`) for identifying each sole proprietorship. **Forward this information to the dev team!**

-### Does the customer have a need to add multiple users (sellers) to the payment terminal?

-If the customer wishes to have their personnel added as sellers to the payment terminal, see below for [instructions](#how-do-i-add-sellers-users-to-the-payment-terminal).
-Make a note about the IDs assigned to each seller as this information (`OperID`) will be used for identifying each seller during a payment terminal transaction.

 ### What extra equipment & materials does the customer need?

 * Receipt rolls (Nets ships only 2 along with the original packaging)